 - Gamification removes hurdle to study

-- It’s a lot cheaper than the traditional mode of study
+- Free Chinese apps are a lot cheaper than the traditional ways of study

 My 5 favorite Chinese apps for learning Chinese

-There are actually a lot of Chinese apps that you can use to learn Mandarin in the app store.
-Among them, I’m going to tell you about the 5 Chinese apps that actually have worked for me.
+There are actually a lot of Chinese apps that you can download in the app store.
+Among them, I’m going to tell you the 5 Chinese apps that actually have worked for me.